Design of Input-Output Observers for a Population of Systems with Bounded Frequency-Domain Variation using $DK$-iteration: Introduction

-The contribution of this paper is a novel procedure for synthesizing a set of input-output observers that exploit a data-driven model of each device in a population, which is depicted in Figure~\ref{fig:overview_diagram_robust} and detailed in Section~\ref{sec:methodology}.
-The proposed approach is simple and certifies estimation accuracy over the population of devices.
-This is accomplished by synthesizing a single robust correction filter from a nominal model and a characterization of the variation, or uncertainty, within the population using methods from robust control theory.
-Then, the correction filter is paired with the individual system ID model associated with each device.
-An additional benefit is that an observer can be trivially formed by pairing the correction filter with a model of any additional system if it is within the previously characterized uncertainty set.
+The contribution of this paper is a novel procedure for synthesizing a set of input-output observers that exploit a data-driven model of each device in a population.
+The proposed method, depicted in Fig.~\ref{fig:overview_diagram_robust} and detailed in Section~\ref{sec:methodology}, involves the synthesis of a single robust correction filter from a nominal model and a characterization of the population variation using linear robust control theory.
+Then, the observers are formed by pairing the robust correction filter with each data-driven device model.
+Given that observers can be trivially formed once the correction filter is designed, an observer can be made for any additional system that satisfies the uncertainty characterization even if it wasn't from the initial population.
+This results in a methodology that can scale with an arbitrarily large number of devices provided they satisfy the uncertainty characterization.
+Moreover, the robust correction filter provides an estimation accuracy guarantee for all observers formed with models in the population through the use of synthesis methods from robust control theory.
 The proposed approach is experimentally demonstrated on the estimation of angular positions in a planar flexible joint robotic manipulator subject to variation in joint stiffnesses.